Accorata/StellarisModding/AscensionLeaderTraits/Description.md

 Zero base game files harmed (Should be compatible with all other mods) (Should also work properly with any mods that allow for multiple ascension paths, such as allowing Cybernetic Psionics)

-This mod is a collection of four mods released previously by me (and then I upgraded then a lot with a bunch of new traits and completely new art), but will likely cause compatibility issues if used in the same playset with them.
+This mod is a collection of four mods released previously by me (and then I upgraded them a lot with a bunch of new traits and completely new art), but will likely cause compatibility issues if used in the same playset with them.

 NOT achievement compatible ([i]Only UI mods that don't change features can be[/i])